 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-Whenever I can, I like to make recipes that leave no ingredient behind.
+Whenever I can, I like to make recipes that leave no ingredients behind.
 Meaning, I don’t want you to have extra squash, greens, or chickpeas that you don’t know what to do with.
+Food waste is not fun.

 Can you freeze this vegan butternut squash soup?